aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/_index.md

         SmoothingMode = SmoothingMode.HighQuality,
     };

     // Convert SVG to PNG
     Converter.ConvertSVG(document, options, outputPath);
 {{< /highlight >}}

 In the example, the [SVGDocument(`address`)](https://apireference.aspose.com/html/net/aspose.html.dom.svg/svgdocument/constructors/10) constructor initializes an SVG document from the file.
 The ImageSaveOptions() constructor creates a new [ImageSaveOptions](https://apireference.aspose.com/html/net/aspose.html.saving/imagesaveoptions) object with PNG ImageFormat, SmoothingMode and BackgroundColor properties.
 By default, the Format property is PNG.
 Then, the [ConvertSVG()](https://apireference.aspose.com/html/net/aspose.html.converters.converter/convertsvg/methods/3) method takes SVGDocument, ImageSaveOptions, and output path and performs SVG to PNG conversion.

+You can convert SVG to PNG with Aspose.HTML for .NET API in real time.
+First, load an HTML file from your local drive and then run the example.
+In this example, the save options are set by default.
+You will immediately receive the result of the SVG to PNG conversion as a separate PNG file.

+{{< svg-converter SVG PNG  >}}
+using Aspose.Html.Dom.Svg;
+using Aspose.Html.Converters;
+using Aspose.Html.Saving;

+   using var document = new SVGDocument("input.html");
+   var options = new ImageSaveOptions();
+   Converter.ConvertSVG(document, options, "output.png");
+{{< /svg-converter >}}

 {{% alert color="primary" %}}
 Aspose.HTML offers free online [**SVG Converters**](https://products.aspose.app/svg/conversion) for converting SVG files to a variety of popular formats.
 You can easily convert  [SVG to PDF](https://products.aspose.app/svg/conversion/svg-to-pdf), SVG to XPS, [SVG to JPG](https://products.aspose.app/svg/conversion/svg-to-jpg), [SVG to PNG](https://products.aspose.app/svg/conversion/svg-to-png), SVG to BMP, SVG to TIFF, or SVG to GIF.
 Just select the file, choose the format to convert, and you're done.
 It's fast and completely free!